api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 Regardless of the contributor's skill, API3's vision is for participation to be as frictionless as possible.
-Individuals with a relevant background can contribute to the project in a flexible manner, replicating similar freelancer/consultancy type figures commonly seen.
+Individuals with a relevant background can contribute to the project in a flexible manner, replicating similar freelancer/consultancy type models commonly seen.

 ## Technical contributors